kevincwashburn/Task-Attack/README.md

 ## Usage
 As a user, I have a lot of different tasks to do, and I want to keep them organized on a kanban-like interface.
-When I am logged in i am taken to my page of boards in order to select which project i’d like to continue working on.
+When I am logged in i am taken to the dashboard page where i can add/edit cards to keep track of tasks i need to complete or have already completed.

 ## License